cplett/cplett.github.io/page/xtb/6-PES-scan.md

 </div>
 {% include defaulttab.html %}

-Watch the scan (with *e.g.* molden) in the xtbscan.log file and determine the two native resting positions of the molecular muscle and when it starts to break apart artificially.
+Watch the scan (with, *e.g.*, molden) in the xtbscan.log file and determine the two native resting positions of the molecular muscle and when it starts to break apart artificially.

 ## Optional